-A groundbreaking new digital exhibit that relies on the words of Sally Hemings’s and Thomas Jefferson’s son, Madison, to explore her life and the legacy of freedom she achieved for her family.
+NOTE: Due to enhanced safety measures, this exhibit, which relies on the words of Sally Hemings’s and Thomas Jefferson’s son, Madison, to explore her life and the legacy of freedom she achieved for her family, has moved to our visitor center.
 (Links to online companion page.)

 Due to enhanced safety measures and precautions, access to some of the spaces in the South Wing is limited.